-Too little polyunsaturated fat is perhaps one of the more controversial findings as does not distinguish between the omega oils; it comes in low down at 2.3% of unnecessary deaths from cardiometabolic disease.
+Too little polyunsaturated fat is perhaps one of the more controversial findings as this research does not distinguish between the omega oils; it comes in low down at 2.3% of unnecessary deaths from cardiometabolic disease.
 Certainly the emphasis is on getting away from saturated fat.

 However the role of monounsaturated fat as in olive oil and avocados is not mentioned, and canola which is very high in the poly omega-3 alpha linolenic acid (ALA) is not commented on either.

-Nor is whether the fats were cold pressed or high temperature solvent extracted.
+Nor is whether the fats were cold-pressed or high temperature solvent extracted.

 Nor are hydrogenated foods mentioned.

-But NO ONE gainsays the value of monounsaturated extra virgin olive oil, or the oil in wild salmon; they are king and queen of the fats, head and shoulders above the rest.
+But no one gainsays the value of monounsaturated extra-virgin olive oil, or the oil in wild salmon; they are king and queen of the fats, head and shoulders above the rest.

-After post menopausal hormones, animal protein is considered the primary cause of one in eight women suffering from a malignancy of the breast, for example.
+After post-menopausal hormones, animal protein is considered the primary cause of one in eight women suffering from a malignancy of the breast, for example.

 A vegetable garden trellis for pole beans, and our quick hummus are all important for us in reducing our reliance on red meat for protein.

-If you find it slipping from the consciousness, start drawing up a list of friends and family who are on the heart stroke diabetes list.
+If you find it slipping from the consciousness, start drawing up a list of friends and family who are on the heart, stroke and diabetes list.
 Ask anyone of them just how much time is taken up by their disease; and what they would have done differently if only they had known.